Editorial Note: Please note that this section is currently under review and will be updated soon.

 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Chronic Myeloid Leukemia.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 Leukemia is a cancer of the blood.
 Leukemia begins when healthy blood cells change and grow out of control.
 Chronic myeloid leukemia (CML) is a cancer of the blood-forming cells, called myeloid cells, found in the bone marrow.
 Bone marrow is the spongy, red tissue in the inner part of large bones.
 CML most often causes an increase in the number of white blood cells, such as neutrophils or granulocytes, that normally fight infection.
 It is also sometimes called chronic granulocytic, chronic myelocytic, or chronic myelogenous leukemia.